 Wouldn’t it be great to have a centralized knowledge base easily accessible by both internal and customer-facing teams -- from the platform in which they already work?

 Absolutely.
 And now you can.
 Introducing Publisher for Confluence Cloud to Salesforce by ServiceRocket: the only app in the Atlassian ecosystem designed to enable Confluence to be the document source for Salesforce.

 This creates a single source of truth for content and makes that content easily accessible by both internal and customer-facing teams without switching platforms.
 Now vital information can be easily shared with Sales and Support teams in Salesforce as well as with partner and customer community portals to improve the customer experience.

 With easy content creation, organization, and a powerful search engine, Confluence provides an accessible platform for knowledge management to enable employees and customers to help themselves.
-It makes sense to leverage your investment in Confluence to centralize your content, and use Publisher to enable Confluence as your document source for Salesforce.
+It makes sense to leverage your investment in Confluence to centralize your content, and use Publisher for Confluence Cloud to Salesforce to enable Confluence as your document source for Salesforce.

 Putting vital knowledge base information in the hands of customer-facing teams is as easy as 1-2-3.

 1. Click on the triple dot menu (...)

 3. See modal dialog.
 Click on "Publish"

 To make curated content easier to find, categorize it.
 Simply click “Publish to Salesforce” and then select the category or categories you’d like to set for your article (example: FAQ or Beginners Guide).
 Once the content is published, open the “View in Salesforce” link at the top of the Confluence page to see how the article looks in Salesforce.